vtopc/intro-to-go/concurrency/README.md

 6. Don't make huge buffered channels.
 Channel is just a [data buffer](https://en.wikipedia.org/wiki/Data_buffer), don't try to feet all results there.
-The channel consumer goroutine should be spawned before channel producer(writer) and write messages into DB/cache/file/socket/map/slice or other data structure.
+The channel consumer should be spawned before channel producer(writer) and write values into DB/cache/file/socket/map/slice or other data structure.